SylviaOne/Repo-hub/README.md

-## Why couldn't the kid see the pirate movie?
-Because it was rated arrr!
+## Why do we tell actors to “break a leg?”
+Because every play has a cast.